Gustavo Díaz Ordaz: Role in the 1968 Movement in Mexico

+Overview

+During his mandate, he ordered the repression of social movements, especially student protests such as the 1968 Movement in Mexico.
 When university students in Mexico City protested the government's actions around the time of the 1968 Summer Olympics, Díaz Ordaz oversaw the occupation of the National Autonomous University of Mexico and the arrest of several students, leading to the shooting of hundreds of unarmed protesters during the Tlatelolco massacre in Downtown Mexico City on 2 October 1968.
 The Mexican army fired ruthlessly because a group called "Battalion Olympia" started the shooting between the unarmed students and many other people who let the students take shelter inside their homes.
 Statistics concerning the casualties of this incident vary, often for political reasons.
 Some people were kept imprisoned for several years.
 The crackdown would eventually be denounced by Díaz Ordaz's successors, and ordinary Mexicans view the assault on unarmed students as an atrocity.
 The stain would remain on the PRI for many years.

 Every year, on the anniversary of the Tlatelolco massacre, the statue of Díaz Ordaz in Zapopan, Jalisco, is vandalized by having a bucket of red paint splattered on it.

+A later investigation by the Mexican prosecutor's office determined that during the government of Díaz Ordaz there were illegal detentions, mistreatment, torture, persecution, forced disappearances, espionage, criminalization, homicides, and extrajudicial executions with the aim of extinguishing the social movement present in Mexico City and some states of the republic.

+Although decades later it would become known that this was false, Díaz Ordaz based his actions on the hypothesis of a connection between the student movement and international communism, and that from that sector acts of sabotage against the Olympic Games would be carried out.
+Díaz provided false information to the Embassy of the United States in Mexico and to that country's Central Intelligence Agency, of which he was an informant.
+According to this apocryphal version, the movement would lead to a revolution of communist ideology supported by the Soviet Union, Cuba, and China.
+This version appears in police reports from the Department of the Federal District and the Federal Security Directorate after the clashes of 26 and 27 July 1968, which triggered strong repression against the most visible local communist organizations: the Mexican Communist Party and the Central Nacional de Estudiantes Democráticos, whose offices were raided and whose members were arbitrarily detained on 27 July itself.

+Such a hypothesis was known in the United States at least since September 1968.
+The government of Mexico, with the complicity of the United States, implemented a media campaign to reinforce the idea of the “communist conspiracy” among the population, tending to justify large-scale repression that would then eliminate a movement characterized as a risk to national security and sovereignty.

+The Mexican state characterized two sectors of the population, students and communists, as a National Security problem and therefore they had to be treated with the same strategy of persecution and extermination.